open-component-model/ocm-spec/doc/specification/formats/componentdescriptor_normalization.md

 To support legacy versions of the component model, there are two different normalizations.
-- `jsonNormalisationV1`: This is a legacy format, which depends of the format of the component descriptor
+- `jsonNormalisationV1`: This is a legacy format, which depends on the format of the component descriptor
-- `jsonNormalisationV2`: This is the new format. which is independent of the chosen representation format of the component desriptor.
+- `jsonNormalisationV2`: This is the new format. which is independent of the chosen representation format of the component descriptor.

 ## Generic Normalization format